 Safeguarding Adults at Risk

-This website gives advice on what to do if you suspect someone you know is suffering from harm, or if you think you are being harmed yourself.
+This section gives advice on what to do if you suspect someone you know is suffering from harm, or if you think you are being harmed yourself.
 You will also be able to find information about the Adult Support and Protection (Scotland) 2007 Act, and how this important piece of legislation protects adults at risk.

 In order to safeguard adults from harm, it is important that we work together.
 Professionals need to work with adults and their families as well as in partnership with other agencies, including the Police and Health.
 Please see Shetland inter-agency Adult Support and Protection Procedures for detailed information on how to respond to concerns about the safety of an adult.